-Rules relating to the reporting and bookkeeping obligations of the company manager
+Rules relating to the reporting and bookkeeping obligations of business organisations

-Provisions relating to sole traders and others who come under simplified enterprise tax
+Provisions relating to sole traders and others who are subject to the simplified enterprise tax

 The accounting and reporting obligations of sole traders are governed by the Personal Income Tax Act.
 However, a separate law applies to entrepreneurs and businesses that are registered for payment of simplified enterprise tax.